 Castlevania Dominus Collection

-Okay, this entry is kind of cheating for two reasons: A) it’s a collection of Nintendo DS games, not a single game, and B) I haven’t actually played one of the games in the collection (Order of Ecclesia) at all just yet.
-That said, Konami was truly cooking during the DS era with Dawn of Sorrow and Portrait of Ruin (my personal favorite game in the franchise), both games that mechanically rival PS1 classic Castlevania: Symphony of the Night, often viewed as the progenitor of the Metroidvania genre.
+Okay, this entry is kind of cheating for two reasons: A) It’s a collection of Nintendo DS games, not a single game, and B) I haven’t actually played one of the games in the collection (Order of Ecclesia) at all just yet.
+That said, Konami was truly cooking during the DS era with Dawn of Sorrow and Portrait of Ruin (my personal favorite game in the franchise), both games that mechanically rival PlayStation 1 classic Castlevania: Symphony of the Night, often viewed as the progenitor of the metroidvania genre.

 Sam Martinelli